-KIN AWT ADAPTIVE WEIGHT TRAINING
+KIN AWT ADAPTED WEIGHT TRAINING 1-2 UNITS

 This adapted kinesiology course is for those individual's with special needs as a result of a disability and/or limitation(s).
 It provides an opportunity to learn methods to improve muscular strength and endurance in a safe, supervised gym environment.
 Students will learn sound training principles and their application.
 A personalized exercise program will be designed to meet the individual needs and goals of each student.
 Student will be required to provide medical clearance to participate in this course.
-54-108 hours laboratory for 1-2 laboratory units.
-AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses.
+54-108 hours laboratory.
+AA/ AS GE.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.

-KIN BC1 BOOT CAMP FOR FLEXIBILITY & CORE DEVELOPMENT
+KIN BC1 BOOT CAMP FOR FLEXIBILITY1-2 UNITS & CORE DEVELOPMENT

 Improve flexibility and core development (thus providing stability to our movements) through a variety of drills and military style movements.
 Functional training delivered in an intense environment.
-54-108 hours laboratory for 1-2 laboratory units.
+54-108 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.

-KIN BC2 BOOT CAMP FOR AEROBIC CONDITIONING
+KIN BC2 BOOT CAMP FOR 1-2 UNITS AEROBIC CONDITIONING

 Improve aerobic capacity, muscle endurance and cardiorespiratory fitness through a variety of drills and military style movements.
 Functional training delivered in an intense environment.
-54-108 hours laboratory for 1-2 laboratory units.
+54-108 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.

-KIN BC3 BOOT CAMP FOR POWER & STRENGTH TRAINING
+KIN BC3 BOOT CAMP FOR 1-2 UNITS POWER & STRENGTH TRAINING

 Improve muscle strength & power through a variety of drills and military style movements.
 Functional training delivered in an intense environment.
-54-108 hours laboratory for 1-2 laboratory units.
-AA/ AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses.
+54-108 hours laboratory.
+AA/AS GE.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.